#14 - Employment and Recruitment Procedures for Faculty and Academic Support Professional Positions, Continuing and Temporary

 The Vice President, upon approval of the recommendation, shall send an offer of appointment with a return date specified.
 The Dean shall provide the Office of the Vice President with narrative about any special terms negotiated with the prospective faculty member for inclusion in the offer of appointment.
 The offer shall also state i) return date specified, ii) if applicable, requirement to submit official transcript, iii) if applicable, statement that employment is contingent upon favorable results of background check, and iv) explain that the new employee shall complete an Employment Eligibility Form (i-9) as required (Section 1 must be completed on the first day of employment and Sections 2 and 3 must be completed by the end of the third day of employment).

 - All newly hired employees shall be required to complete the State of Illinois Ethics Training and the Preventing Harassment & Discrimination training within 30 days of employment.

 - The Chairperson/Unit Head, or designated Screening Committee Chairperson, shall notify all unsuccessful candidates and complete all remaining paperwork associated with the search and interviews.

 - The Chairperson/Unit Head shall ensure all applicant files (i.e., required documents for consideration), screening committee summary comments (i.e., strengths and weaknesses of candidates as sent to hiring supervisor) and Chairperson/Unit Head notes (i.e., reference notes) are in the search file and submitted to the Office of Civil Rights at the conclusion of the search process.
-Search files will be kept in a secured location for five years and in accordance with the Records Retention Policy.
+Search files will be kept in a secured location for three years and in accordance with the Records Retention Policy.

 Before a temporary position may be filled or advertised, a Form A must be approved by the Chair/Unit Head, the Dean/Director, and the Vice President via the online PAR system.